What Courses Are Required?

 A chapter of Phi Alpha Theta, the international history honor society for undergraduate and graduate students, is active on campus.
 The Department publishes an annual journal, the Southern Historian, which serves as a forum for undergraduate and graduate student articles and book reviews.

-Further information about the undergraduate program may be obtained directly from the departmental office, 202 Ten Hoor, or by contacting the Undergraduate Director, Dr. James Mixson.
+Further information about the undergraduate program may be obtained directly from the departmental office, 202 ten Hoor, or by contacting the Undergraduate Director, Dr. Margaret Peacock.